Yandex Cloud

 Note

-If you are using a Helm version below 3.8.0, append the export HELM_EXPERIMENTAL_OCI=1 && \ string to the command to enable Open Container Initiative (OCI) support in the Helm client.
+If you are using a Helm version below 3.8.0, add the export HELM_EXPERIMENTAL_OCI=1 && \ string at the beginning of the command to enable Open Container Initiative (OCI) support in the Helm client.

-For more information on how to set up local DNS caching, see Setting up NodeLocal DNS Cache.
+Learn more about setting up local DNS caching in Setting up NodeLocal DNS Cache.

 Was the article helpful?